 The College must have some form of documentation in order to assess an applicant's credentials and proceed with the registration process.
-The College has not yet encountered an applicant who could not provide the required information.
-The College of Denturists of Ontario would in such hardship or refugee cases present the details of the individual case for consideration by the Registration Committee panel.
+While the College has not yet encountered an applicant who could not provide the required information, the College does have an insufficient and/or incomplete documentation policy which sets out alternative documentation or persuasive evidence an applicant can provide to the Registration Committee for its consideration.